Overview of Program Requirements

 - Qualifying exams in empirical and analytical accounting research

-- Teaching and research assistantship
+- Teaching apprenticeship and research assistant work

-- Preliminary exam
+- Preliminary examination

-- Dissertation thesis proposal
+- Dissertation thesis proposal examination

-- Final dissertation defense exam
+- Final dissertation defense examination

 Curriculum